Overview

 labs(x = "Duration (seconds)")

 The latter two plots are highest density region (HDR) boxplots, which allow the bimodality of the data to be seen.
 The dark shaded region contains 50% of the observations, while the lighter shaded region contains 99% of the observations.
-The plots use vertical jittering to reduce overplotting, and highlight potential outliers (those points lying outside the 99% HDR).
+The plots use vertical jittering to reduce overplotting, and highlight potential outliers (those points lying outside the 99% HDR which have surprisal probability less than 0.0005).
 An explanation of these plots is provided in Chapter 5 of the book.

 It is also possible to produce bivariate boxplots.
 Several variations are provided in the package.
 Here are two types of bagplot.